neoaksa/HPC/4. Diffusion Simulation/Readme.md

 | 10000         | 35695658 | 925076 | 38.59   |

 ## Real-Time Visualization
-To avoid performance analysis, there is a seprated file named `DS-OpenGL.cu` created for real-time visualization.
+To avoid affect performance analysis, there is a separated file named `DS-OpenGL.cu` created for real-time visualization.
 The space size changed to 256\*256\*256 and slice is Z=128.
-The heatmap samply fellow the rule with only 4 colors:
+The heat-map simply fellow the rule with only 4 colors:
 ```cpp
  if(output_array[idz][idy][idx]>10){
                 ptr[offset].x = 0;